 What would our better selves look like?

-Would we be more generous, more patient, more tolerant, and more sensitive?
+Would we be more generous, more patient, tolerant, and sensitive?

 What about how we treat ourselves?
 Could we show more generosity, patience, tolerance, and sensitivity towards our own sweet selves?